 When you decide to offer your services as a life coach, it can be very helpful to narrow down who you want to work with.
 It’s not required, but most experienced coaches will recommend this clarifying practice of choosing a niche to newer coaches—something you can do to get some clarity and traction as a new coach.

 To choose a coaching niche, think about your ideal client—someone you would love to work with and help.
 Who are they, what are they doing, and what do they need or want?
-You might decide you want to be a life coach for stay-at-home moms, for working moms, for recent empty nesters who are navigating a new chapter, for youth or millennials who want to find the right career, for small business owners.
+You might decide you want to be a life coach for stay-at-home moms, working moms, recent empty nesters who are navigating a new chapter, youth or millennials who want to find the right career, or small business owners.

-There’s an endless number of narrow and broad coaching niches you could choose.
+There’s an endless number of narrow and broad coaching niches you could choose and equally as many certifications for them, such as the 35+ niche trainings offered by Transformation Academy.
 In fact, deciding on a niche can become a sticking point for many coaches, commonly referred to as ‘niche drama.’

 The good news is, you can always change your mind later, and almost any experienced coach will tell you their business evolved over time.

 Now that you have a better sense of what it takes to become a life coach, here are some ideas for things you can do right now to get started as a life coach.

 Sign up for a coach training and certification program.
 While it’s true that you don’t need to be certified to become a life coach, completing a coach training is an excellent way to get started as a coach.
 You can read our article on the best coach certification programs, or take this quiz to find the best one for you.

 Download and study free coaching tools & resources.
 You can find free resources like those offered by the Coaching Tools Company, and look up information online about how to use them.

 Get coached yourself.
 One great way to get experience with life coaching is to be a client yourself.
 You can find coaches who are offering free coaching sessions, or you can hire a coach if you find one that resonates with you.